 Creating ventilation is just the first step.
-You also need to eliminate all heat sources that would create heat in the attic.
-There are a number of areas to check in this regard, including:
+You also need to remove all heat sources that would create heat in the attic.
+There are some areas to check in this regard, including:

 - Folding stair openings.
 The stairs that you pull down to go up into your attic need to be insulated as well.
-There are some nice options now that provide an insulated cover that can be put at the base of the top of the opening to the stairs.
-This will protect quite a bit of the heat from entering the attic.
-This of course will also allow you to save on your homes energy bill.
+There are some excellent options now that provide an insulated cover that can be put at the base of the top of the opening to the stairs.
+Having an insulation cover will protect quite a bit of the heat from entering the attic.
+This, of course, will also allow you to save on your home’s energy bill.
 A nice side benefit!

 - Bathroom vent fans.
 Any bathroom vent fans installed in the floor below should not vent directly into the attic.
 Sometimes people cut corners and do this, but if this is the case in your home, you should have a contractor address the issue.
 These vent fans can pour a lot of heat into the attic.

 - Heating equipment.
-Furnaces or other heating equipment can sometimes be found in the attic in certain homes.
-These things obviously produce a good deal of heat, which you don’t want in the attic.
+Furnaces or other heating equipment can sometimes be found in the attic in some homes.
+These things naturally produce a good deal of heat, which you don’t want in the attic.
 Have a contractor look over the heating equipment and provide you a solution for your particular attic.

 - Duct work.
-Any duct work flowing through the attic needs to be property insulated.
+Any duct work flowing through the attic needs to be properly insulated.